reaatech/funcdock/docs/DEPLOYMENT_README.md

 **Best for**: Users who want a no-CLI, browser-based experience
 - Deploy directly from your GitHub or Bitbucket account using OAuth
 - Select a repo and deploy with a few clicks
+- No Git credentials needed - authenticate via OAuth
-- See [Dashboard Deployment Methods](./DASHBOARDS_README.md#deploying-functions-via-github--bitbucket-oauth) for setup and usage
+- See [Dashboard Deployment Methods](./DASHBOARDS_README.md#deploying-functions-via-github--bitbucket-oauth) for detailed setup and usage

+**Quick Setup:**
+1. Register OAuth app with GitHub/Bitbucket
+2. Configure environment variables (see [DASHBOARDS_README.md](./DASHBOARDS_README.md#setting-up-github-oauth))
+3. Connect your account in the dashboard
+4. Deploy from repository browser

 ---